Skip to content

 Generated SQL

--- SQL with conditional control
+-- SQL using conditional control

 UPDATE user SET name = ''